 Once gene sets have been defined in two or more species, then orthologous gene sets can be determined.
 For the cases of 1:1 orthologs, reciprocal highest similarity is a good guide to orthologous relationships.
 The more complicated cases for multigene families can be summarized as many-to-many orthologous relationships.
-Figure 19.11 shows the results of comparisons of proteincoding genes among human (Homo sapiens), chicken (Gallus gallus), and the teleost fish Fugu rubripes [30].
-Of the almost 22,000 genes annotated in humans in this study, about a third are in 1:1:1 orthologous relationships with chicken and Fugu, and about 5% are in manyto-many relationships.
+Fig. Q.11 shows the results of comparisons of protein-coding genes among human (Homo sapiens), chicken (Gallus gallus) and the teleost fish Fugu rubripes (Hillier et al. 2004).
+Of the almost 22,000 genes annotated in humans in this study, about a third are in 1:1:1 orthologous relationships with chicken and Fugu, and about 5% are in many-to-many relationships.
 About a third of the genes have clear homologs but cannot be definitively assigned as orthologous.
 Intriguingly, about 4,000 human genes do not have a clear homolog in either chicken or fish.
 These may encode mammal-specific functions.

-Fig. 19.11 Homology relationships among protein-coding genes in human (Homo sapiens), chicken (Gallus gallus), and the fish Fugu rubripes.
+Fig. Q.11.
+Homology relationships among proteincoding genes in human (Homo sapiens), chicken (Gallus gallus) and the fish Fugu rubripes.
 Genes in the three species are grouped by their orthology relationships among the three species (1:1:1 or n:n:n for many:many:many) or between two species if the gene is not detected in a third species.
-Genes that are clearly related between species but for which clear orthology relationships cannot be determined are placed in the 'Homology' class.
-Genes not falling in the orthology or 'homology' classes are considered 'Unique'.
-(Reprinted from Hillier et al. 2004, with permission from Nature Publishing Group)
+Genes that are clearly related between species but for which clear orthology relationships cannot be determined are placed in the "Homology" class.
+Genes not falling in the orthology or "homology" classes are considered "Unique".
+Reprinted from Hillier et al. 2004 with permission from Nature Publishing Group.

-19.4.3 Rates of Sequence Change in Different Parts of Genes
+Q.4.3.
+Rates of sequence change in different parts of genes

 Within the set of 1:1 orthologous genes, the amount of sequence similarity can be determined in each of the basic parts of a gene.
-One of the first genome-wide studies in mammals compared human genes with mouse genes [85], and it confirmed many insights from smaller scale studies.
-The protein-coding exons are the most similar between human and mouse, showing about 85% identity (Fig. 19.12).
+One of the first genome-wide studies in mammals compared human genes with mouse genes (Waterston et al. 2002), and it confirmed many insights from smaller scale studies.
+The protein-coding exons are the most similar between human and mouse, showing about 85% identity (Fig. Q.12).
 The regions adjacent to the splice junctions show peaks of higher identity, reflecting the selection on both coding potential and on splicing function.
 The introns have the lowest similarity, but they are considerably more similar than is DNA in ancestral repeats (the neutral model in this study), which are about 60% identical.
 The untranslated regions of exons are about 75% identical.
-The higher percent identity in the untranslated regions and introns, than in the neutral model, indicate that some portion of these sequences is under constraint.
+The higher percent identity in the untranslated regions and introns, compared to the neutral model, indicate that some portion of these sequences is under constraint.
 Intronic regions that provide important functions include splicing enhancers and transcriptional enhancers.
 In the 3' untranslated region can be found targets for regulation by miRNAs as well as the polyadenylation signals.
 These short segments can be subject to stringent constraint.
 If all the intronic and untranslated sequences were subject to such stringent constraint, then their overall percent identity would be closer to that of the coding regions.
-Thus, one interpretation of these results is that intronic and untranslated regions contain short constrained segments interspersed within larger regions with little or no signature of purifying selection.
+Thus one interpretation of these results is that intronic and untranslated regions contain short constrained segments interspersed within larger regions with little or no signature of purifying selection.